Anyone can make bread.

-You need a simple recipe: If you fear yeast, a great recipe to start your bread baking journey is: My Mother’s Peasant Bread: The Best Easiest Bread You Will Every Bake.
-It’s no-knead, no-mess, and nearly foolproof.
+If you fear yeast, here’s a great place to start your bread baking journey: My Mother’s Peasant Bread: The Best Easiest Bread You Will Every Bake.
+It’s a no-knead, no-mess, and nearly foolproof recipe.
 Over the years, many people have attributed this recipe with conquering their fear of yeast, and many have credited it with giving them the confidence to get bread on the table any day of the week.

 The single most important step you can take to make baking a simpler and more enjoyable process is to invest in a digital scale.
 This one, pictured above, costs around $10.
 Do it.”

 Highly recommended: a digital scale: Over the years, many people have emailed me with questions regarding the peasant bread recipe.
 Often the questions center around the consistency of the dough.
 Sometimes the dough is too stiff; sometimes it’s too loose.
 These variances arise when we use cups to measure flour—we all scoop cups of flour differently.
 When we use a scale to measure flour, on the other hand, we all measure the same—512 grams of flour is 512 grams of flour.